The first photo of a black hole at the center of our galaxy: when it was actually taken

 Photo: ETH

-Near the black hole at the center of the Milky Way"There's a lot going on," and that made it harder for scientists to create the image, Bowman noted.
-“In fact, we are observing a black hole through the plane of the galaxy.
+Near the black hole in the center of the Milky Way“There’s a lot going on,” and that made it difficult for scientists to create an image, Bowman noted.
+“We are actually observing a black hole through the plane of the galaxy.
 And this means that the gas in it greatly scatters the image.
-It seems that we are looking at a black hole through a frosted window.”
-But it turned out that this was only one problem.
+It feels like we’re looking at a black hole through a frosted window.”
+But it turned out that this was just one problem.

-The hardest part is that a black hole evolvesvery fast.
-“The gas in M87* and Sgr A move at about the same speed.
-But while a complete revolution around M87 takes from several days to several weeks, Sgr A * takes minutes, ”the scientist explains.
+The hard part is that the black hole is evolvingvery fast.
+“The gas in M87* and Sgr A moves at approximately the same speed.
+But while a complete revolution around M87 takes from several days to several weeks, Sgr A* takes minutes,” explains the scientist.

 What will happen next?

-It turned out that her team had already taken the firstattempts to film a black hole.
-As Bowman noted, her scientists have already "made a lot of progress, but have not yet reached the goal."
+It turned out that her team had already taken the firstattempts to make a video of a black hole.
+As Bowman noted, her scientists have already “made a lot of progress, but have not yet reached their goal.”
 In the future, researchers will try to use more telescopes around the world and collect more data.

 Read more